How It Works

-The Indian E-Visa is only valid for Travelers arriving to 24 international airports: and 3 Seaports, Ahmedabad, Amritsar, Bagdogra, Bengaluru, Calicut, Chennai, Chandigarh, Cochin, Coimbatore, Delhi, Gaya, Goa, Guwahati, Hyderabad, Jaipur, Kolkata, Lucknow, Mangalore, Mumbai, Nagpur, Pune, Tiruchirapalli, Trivandrum and Varanasi.
-The Seaports are Cochin, Goa, Mangalore.
+The Indian E-Visa is only valid for Travelers arriving at 25 international airports: and 4 Seaports, Ahmedabad, Amritsar, Bagdogra, Bengaluru, Calicut, Chennai, Chandigarh, Cochin, Coimbatore, Delhi, Gaya, Goa, Guwahati, Hyderabad, Jaipur, Kolkata, Lucknow, Mangalore, Mumbai, Nagpur, Pune, Tiruchirapalli, Trivandrum, Vishakhapatnam and Varanasi.
+The Seaports are Chennai, Cochin, Goa, Mangalore, and Mumbai.
 If arriving from any other port of entry, you must apply for a traditional stamped Indian visa.